willduff/mixedreality-enthusiast-guide/docs/motion-controllers.md

 ### How I can connect my controller to other PC?

-*A: Currently controller support pairing with single PC at the time.
-Follow instructions on [motion controller setup](motion-controllers.md#setup) to pair your controllers.
+*A: Currently controllers support pairing with a single PC at this time.
+Follow the instructions on [motion controller setup](set-up-windows-mixed-reality.md#set-up-your-motion-controllers) to pair your controllers.
 Before pairing remember to remove existing paired controllers from Bluetooth & other devices so that Windows will discover the controllers.*

 ### How do I update motion controller firmware?